brage-andreas/doctor-large/README.md

 ```

 ## Creating events
-- Events go in `./src/events/*`.
+- Events go in `./src/events/*`
 - Events cannot be nested.
-Any nested files will be ignored.
+Any nested files will be ignored
-- Events must export a function `getEvent` that when called returns a function returning an object implementing the `EventExport` type.
+- Events must export a function `getEvent` that when called returns a function returning an object implementing the `EventExport` type
-- The function `execute` has the parameters as defined in discord.js' documentation.
+- The function `execute` has the parameters as defined in discord.js' documentation
-  (Exception: `ready` event, which is given the client.)
+  (Exception: `ready` event, which is given the client)

 ### File structure example:
 ```